 Do you know another common way these scammers fool you?
 They take real photos and details from genuine property listings and repost them on Facebook groups, WhatsApp chats, or sites like Gumtree.
 The rent is usually slightly cheaper to make it irresistible.
 You think you’ve found a bargain.
 In reality, you’re sending money to someone who has zero connection to the property.
 Cloned ads are a huge part of student accommodation scams because the listing itself looks completely real.

-You, as a student, become an easy target for student accommodations scams since the rent and deposit transactions are done all by yourself to your “landlord”.
-You thought you found a good deal since the website and details seem real, and the “landlord” sends over bank details, and you transfer £600 without fully checking the contract.
+You, as a student, become an easy target for student accommodation scams since the rent and deposit transactions are done all by yourself to your “landlord”.
+You thought you found a good deal because the website and details seemed real, and the “landlord” sent over bank details, so you transferred £600 without fully checking the contract.
 A week later, they’ve vanished.
 That’s how a lot of student accommodation scams play out.

-2. You’re in a rush.
-Scammers love that
+- You’re in a rush; scammers love that:

 Let’s say you’re already on a time crunch and you panic-book because you don’t want to be stuck without housing.
 You rush the payment, thinking you’ve secured the room.
 Turns out, it was a student accommodation scam using stolen photos from another website.
 That’s how most student accommodation scams work.
 Urgency is their biggest weapon.